 - For full details, see the Irrigation Rebate Application and submit it once the project is completed.
 No pre-inspection is necessary.

-Outdoor water use is the City’s highest use of water in the summer months, often up to 60% of our total water use!
+Outdoor, landscape watering is the City’s highest use of water in the summer months, often up to 60% of our total water use!
 By making irrigation systems more efficient, we can reduce water use, water waste, and improve the health of our landscapes.

 For questions about any of these programs or to have an application sent to you, email Jessica Woods at firstname.lastname@example.org or call 512-671-2872.